ryan-tao-ic/ece1724_react_project/event-hub/README.md

 ## Docker Deployment

-The application can be easily deployed using Docker and Docker Compose.
+The application can be run using Docker and Docker Compose.

 ### Prerequisites